 It is said to be “all pervading” and “ever unchanging” and “Since the nature is unchanging, full of virtue, and utterly pure, Suchness is said to correspond to the shape and colour of gold.”

-To use a phrase from HPB’s The Voice of The Silence, it is “the fullness of the seeming void.”
+To use a phrase from HPB’s The Voice of The Silence, it is both “the voidness of the seeming full” and “the fullness of the seeming void.”